iamodlj/Portfolio/README.md

 - Tailwind CSS

 ## How can I deploy this project?
-we recommend using Netlify.
+we recommend using vercel

 ## I want to use a custom domain - is that possible?

-If you want to deploy your project under your own domain then we recommend using Netlify.
+If you want to deploy your project under your own domain then we recommend using vercel or Netlify.